 Make a tart tin wreath to display vintage tart tins!

-For this DIY, I’m using a grapevine wreath from Walmart and vintage tins I’ve collected on different trips to antique shops and thrift stores.
+For this DIY, I’m using a grapevine wreath from Walmart and vintage tins I’ve collected on various trips to antique shops and thrift stores.
 I’ll show you how to assemble a beautiful wreath without drilling or harming these lovely tins.

 Supplies